Updated August 2024

-With the pandemic years in our rear-view mirror, vacationers have been booking their rental homes much earlier in the booking season.
+For years, the booking season started in earnest in January.
+Since the pandemic, however, we’ve noticed a trend of vacationers booking their rental homes much earlier.
 Many want to secure a home as soon as possible, especially for the very popular mid-summer weeks, and they know that they’ll have more choices if they book early.
 It’s not unusual to see vacationers booking their next summer’s rental as far ahead as the previous July or August!

 Here’s our advice about handling inquiries and bookings that occur prior to January of the rental year.